smithcommajoseph/image-animator/README.md

 # FlipBook [![Build Status](https://travis-ci.org/technicolorenvy/flipbook.png)](https://travis-ci.org/technicolorenvy/flipbook)

 I once worked on a site an animated movie that required this flip-book style component.
-I figured, if it was good enough for a high traffic, webby-winning site, it was good enough to share.
+I figured, if it was good enough for a high-traffic, webby-recognized site, it was good enough to share.

 ## Usage
 __(coming soon)__